UUW Conviction from 2016 Vacated

 After I obtained the court file in Cook County and the police reports I filed a Motion to Vacate the UUW conviction from 2006 based on the 2 cases from 2012.
 Even though the 2 cases from 2012 involved the Class 4 felony portion of the Illinois UUW statute, I argued that the rulings in those 2 cases applied to the Misdemeanor portion of the UUW statute that my client had been convicted of in 2006.
 My motion raised novel issues that were fully briefed and argued by me and the state.
 The Court eventually agreed with me and ordered that the misdemeanor UUW conviction from 2006 be vacated and thrown out.
 A Petition to Expunge was filed after this and the misdemeanor UUW conviction was removed from my client’s record.
 Whenever he applies for a job the 2006 Misdemeanor UUW conviction does not appear on his record.
 My client no longer has to admit that he was convicted of a crime and is able to move forward with his life without any criminal convictions appearing on his record or in a background search.

 Chicago, and Cook County, DUI and UUW lawyer, James Dimeas, has spent over 25 years handling UUW and DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas is a nationally-recognized, award-winning, DUI and UUW defense attorney.
 The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
+The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 AVVO rates James Dimeas as "Superb", the highest rating possible for any DUI and UUW lawyer in the United States.

 You can contact James Dimeas for a free and confidential consultation for your Domestic Battery case.
 James Dimeas can always be reached at 847-807-7405.